 We set the alarm for 6.45, as we were booked on to the 7.55 ferry to Unst.
 The sun was shining as we got up, but mist came and went.
 We left at 7.15, driving to the ferry at Hamars Ness, but turning off to look at the old jetty at Sands of Sand.

 Lovely Northwick Bay.
 Unst

-Skaw, Unst, Shetland, most northerly in British Isles
+Skaw, Unst, Shetland, most northerly place in the British Isles

 Cars were parked haphazardly everywhere, but Adrian negotiated them all, and we continued south.
 We turned off to drive towards Westing, on the western side of the island, where there was the remains of a Viking longhouse, but it was too windy for me to enjoy!